 Coordinator of Student Support

 The Coordinator of Student Support for Monroe County School District is a trained mental health professional responsible for all aspects of the district's Multi-Tiered Systems of Support Behavioral framework (MTSS-B).
 This includes leadership, consultation, and support for all district schools.
-In addtion, the Coordinator of Student Support oversees special programs, events and projects related to behavioral, mental health, and crisis related issues.
-This includes crisis response protocols, threat assessment, re-entry interventions, development and implementation of the district's mental health plan, strengths-based univeral screening, and collaborating with community agencies that support the behavioral and mental health needs of our students and their families.
-In addition to serviing on several countywide multi-agency committes, the Coordinator of Student Support also conducts professional development for district staff on issues related to behavior, mental health, data collection and monitoring, and evidenced based interventions.
+In addition, the Coordinator of Student Support oversees special programs, events and projects related to behavioral, mental health, and crisis related issues.
+This includes crisis response protocols, threat assessment, re-entry interventions, development and implementation of the district's mental health plan, strengths-based universal screening, and collaborating with community agencies that support the behavioral and mental health needs of our students and their families.
+In addition to serving on several countywide multi-agency committes, the Coordinator of Student Support also conducts professional development for district staff on issues related to behavior, mental health, data collection and monitoring, as well as evidence based interventions.

 School Counseling Services